sushantjadhav416/Gen-AI-Email-Assistant/README.md

 ## 📩 Smart Email Assistant – AI-Powered Email Management

-An AI-driven email assistant built using Spring Boot & Spring AI, integrated with a Chrome Extension for seamless email automation and smart suggestions.# 📩 Smart Email Assistant – AI-Powered Email Management
 **An AI-driven email assistant built using Spring Boot & Spring AI, integrated with a Chrome Extension for seamless email automation and smart suggestions.**

 ## 🔥 Key Features